R00tendo/domain-validator/README.md

 # subdomain-validator
-Goes trough a list of domains and validates them via trying to do a dns lookup
+Validates a list of domain names by trying to resolve them.